quicwg/base-drafts/draft-ietf-quic-transport.md

 immediately after opening.
 If the transport parameter is absent, streams of that type start with a flow control limit of 0.

-A client MUST NOT include server-only transport parameters (original_connection_id, preferred_address, retry_connection_id, and stateless_reset_token).
+A client MUST NOT include any server-only transport parameter: original_connection_id, preferred_address, retry_connection_id, or stateless_reset_token.
 A server MUST treat receipt of any of these transport parameters as a connection error of type TRANSPORT_PARAMETER_ERROR.